FRENCH FOR ENGINEERS PROGRAMME

 Attendance is very important in the French school system.
 We are very strict on that point as we only deliver ECTS credits to students who follow the whole programme.
 Students who have more than 3 unjustified absences are penalized.

-Transcripts are issued at the end of the programme.
+Academic transcripts and certificates are issued at the end of the programme.